-6 Please note that, in compliance with the applicable regulation, the minimum duration of the deferral period is 5 years for the Group Top Risk Takers and for the so called Group "Top" Risk Takers, Sub-consolidating Groups "Top" Risk Takers and "Top" Legal Entity Risk Takers (i.e. executive directors, general manager, co-general managers, deputy general managers and other similar roles, heads of the main business lines - and those with higher risk profile, e.g. investment banking -, corporate functions or geographical areas, as well as those who report directly to bodies with strategic supervisory duties) of the Banks that are significant pursuant to article 6(4) of the SSM Regulation.
+&lt;sup>7 Please note that, in compliance with the applicable regulation, the minimum duration of the deferral period is 5 years for the Group Top Risk Takers and for the so called Group "Top" Risk Takers, Sub-consolidating Groups "Top" Risk Takers and "Top" Legal Entity Risk Takers (i.e. executive directors, general manager, co-general managers, deputy general managers and other similar roles, heads of the main business lines - and those with higher risk profile, e.g. investment banking -, corporate functions or geographical areas, as well as those who report directly to bodies in charge of strategic supervision, management and control) of the Banks that are significant pursuant to article 6(4) of the SSM Regulation.